-Mathematics 409 is a course in elementary number theory, the branch of mathematics concerned with the properties of numbers, including, but not limited to, divisibility, prime numbers, modular arithmetic, quadratic congruences, Pythagorean triples, and the theorems, conjectures, definitions and lemmas that permit exploration of these topics.
+Mathematics 409 is a course in elementary number theory, the branch of mathematics concerned with the properties of numbers, including but not limited to divisibility, prime numbers, modular arithmetic, quadratic congruences, Pythagorean triples, and the theorems, conjectures, definitions and lemmas that permit exploration of these topics.

 Outline

-MATH 409 comprises the following 11 units.
+MATH 409 comprises 11 units:

 Unit 0: Introduction to Mathematics 409